shakhyar/SIH-2025-EternalzTech/README.md

 **Key goals:**
 - Lightweight computation suitable for on-field irrigation sensors
 - Raise alerts beforhand so that measures could be taken by the farmers, instead of waiting for moisture to fall down critical points to trigger alert.
-- Even during irrigation, backtrace a relationship between decay and growh graph so that we dont overwater the plant.
+- Even during irrigation, backtrace a relationship between decay and growth graph so that we dont overwater the plant.
-- Understand how "Thirsty" the plant is and dont supply unnecessaary water even when the plant doesnt needs it.
+- Understand how "Thirsty" the plant is and dont supply unnecessary water even when the plant doesnt needs it.

 ### **Motivation?
 Why this example?**